Robotawi/robot-arm_ros/README.md

 If the arm is seeing a uniform grey image, and it is stopped (meaning looking up at the sky of gazebo), then it is tasked to move in another way.

-To make the arm look up at the sky, we can call the service from the command line as follows
+**To make the arm look up at the sky, we can call the service from the command line as follows:**
 ```sh
 rosservice call /arm_mover/safe_move "joint_1: 0.0
 joint_2: 0.0"
 ```
-To make it look up at the floor, use the following
+**To make it look up at the floor, use the following:**
 ```sh
 rosservice call /arm_mover/safe_move "joint_1: 2.0
 joint_2: 2.5"